For showtimes, click here.

 But the highlight of his career might not have been his.
 Sue Mengers, the well-known Hollywood force-of-nature agent, thought the part was out of his reach.
 The director allegedly wanted an unknown, and the studio wanted star power.

-While Paul Newman and Steve McQueen were considered, the movie’s budget couldn’t handle their salary.
+While Paul Newman and Steve McQueen were considered, the movie’s budget couldn’t handle their salaries.

 Director William Friedkin thought of a more realistic approach and tested journalist Jimmy Breslin.
 While he wasn’t a fit, the idea sparked another unusual casting option – Jackie Gleason.